-This free route takes you on a tour of Tate Modern’s collection displays.
-You can see over a hundred years of art, from the birth of modernism in the early 1900s, to the most exciting work being made today.
-It includes paintings, sculptures, installations and video works, made by artists from all over the world.
+See over a hundred years of art, from the birth of modernism in the early 1900s, to the most exciting work being made today.
+The route includes paintings, sculptures, installations and video works, made by artists from all over the world.

 You can visit all or some of the galleries on this route, as long as you follow the one-way system designed to keep all visitors safe.
 There will also be access to toilets, a shop and an opportunity to buy food and drink.

-You will also be able to see ARTIST ROOMS: Ed Ruscha, a multiple room display of work by the influential American artist, known for his bold slogans.
+You can also see ARTIST ROOMS: Ed Ruscha, a multiple room display of work by the influential American artist, known for his bold slogans.

 Tate Modern's entrance is via the Turbine Hall on Holland Street.
 There are automatic sliding doors and a ramp down to the entrance.

 Access to Tate Modern and throughout the collection route is step-free.
 There are lifts to every floor of the Blavatnik and Nathalie Bell buildings.
 Alternatively you can take the stairs.

 - Fully accessible toilets are located on every floor on the concourses.

 - A quiet room is available to use in the Natalie Bell Building on Level 4.

 - Ear defenders can be borrowed from the Ticket desks.